SRH University Heidelberg: Graduate Programs

 Master's programs typically require three to four semesters of study and conclude with a master's thesis.

-Language of Instruction

-The university offers programs taught in both German and English.
-English-taught programs are intended to support the needs of international students.

 Study Model

 SRH University Heidelberg implements the CORE (Competence Oriented Research and Education) model.
 This approach emphasizes competency-based learning and includes regular assessment intervals, practical application, and individualized study planning.

 Research

 SRH University Heidelberg conducts applied research across several disciplines, including health sciences, social sciences, engineering, and business.
 Research activities are organized within individual faculties and research groups and are integrated with the university's academic programs.

 The university supports research projects with an emphasis on practical application and interdisciplinary collaboration.
 External cooperation with industry and public institutions is part of the research profile.
 Doctoral research is supported through the university's Graduate Centre, which provides organizational and academic assistance to doctoral candidates.